mhekkel/mrs/00-readme.txt

 MRS is full text retrieval software optimized for large, flat file databanks containing biological and medical information.
+After indexing these databanks, they can be searched using a command line interface and when running the server, using a web browser or using web services (SOAP, REST).

+Searching can be done using simple keyword searches, but also using more advanced boolean queries, searches limited to parts of a document, searches for 'strings' (sequences of words).
+Results are sorted by relevance, when applicable.
+MRS also has a protein BLAST search engine built in.

 Previous versions used to be hard to set up and configure, version 6 tries to address this by combining all configuration information in one place and offering a graphical interface to manipulate this configuration.
+The update process is fully automated and easy to follow.

+MRS runs on both Linux and Windows although a recent C++ compiler is required to build it.
+The Linux version comes with an init.d script.
+For windows, I still have to implement the code to run MRS as a service.